vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-contrary-to-bias-variance-trade-off.md

 </figure>

-# L2 Norm Rewritten as a Sum of a Bias and a Variance
+# Bias–variance decomposition of mean squared error

 In case of L2 norm, the train loss can be rewritten as a sum of bias term and variance term.
+However that doesn't prove presence of any dilemma.

 - A prediction function \\( f \\) was fitted on the training data \\( D = \lbrace (x_1, y_1), (x_2, y_2), ..., (x_n, y_n) \rbrace \\).
 - A single the test sample \\( (x, y) \\) has a noisy label \\( y = Ey + \varepsilon \\), but the mean label \\( Ey \\) is the true value.